 While 79% of Americans told Fidelity Investments in 2022 that they are confident about their retirement planning, 71% also said that they are concerned about the impact of inflation on reaching their retirement goals.
 Uncertainty can make people feel anxious about retirement.
 But planning your financial future can also give you greater peace of mind.
-Here are five retirement risks to avoid in 2022.
+Here are five retirement risks to avoid.
 A financial advisor could help you create a financial plan for your retirement needs and goals.

 The Social Security program was created as a safety net to help safeguard against senior poverty.
 But as the purchasing power of Social Security benefits has fallen steadily over 30% since 2000, more Americans are depending on their own savings.
-Let’s beak down five common risks to avoid when it comes to planning your retirement.
+Let’s beak down five common risks to avoid when it comes to planning your retirement:

 Americans are living longer and healthier.
 And with the IRS raising the average life expectancy to 84.6 in 2022, retirees will face more challenges to spread their assets over a longer retirement.